 The "Maximum computers" value is calculated by multiplying the number of RS232 ports on all switches by 4.
 This value must be entered from KVM station #1 before all Units are connected in an expansion topology.
 When saved, this value is propagated to all connected Units.
-To enter the "Maximum computers" value, select if and press [Enter].
-An input box will display to enter the correct value.
+To enter the "Maximum computers" value, select it and press [Enter].
+An input box will display to enter the maximum computers value.
 Type in the new value and press [Enter].

-"Keyboard settings"
+"Keyboard settings" selections.